Q: What is an articulation disorder?

 A: Yes!
 While these books are created to target speech development I wanted to ensure that they were fun and did not feel like “work”.
 These books can easily be read as a fun story without focusing on speech.
-In addition to being a fun read for younger children, Talking Tales: Puppy’s Bubble is a great first reader book.
+In addition to being a fun reads, many caregivers enjoy using these books with their early readers as they learn how to read certain sounds.

 Q: Will there be more books to target other sounds?

 A: Yes!
 I am currently working on more children’s books that target other sounds.
 Please like and follow my author page on Facebook or Amazon and sign up for my email list to receive information on future book releases.

 Q: How can I receive information on future book releases?